jakesower/spectragraph/docs/schema.md

 ### Schema Best Practices

 1. **Use descriptive names** - Resource and attribute names should be clear and consistent
+2. **Use title and description on attributes** - Titles and descriptions makes the schema more self documenting
-2. **Define relationships carefully** - Always specify inverse relationships when possible
+3. **Define relationships carefully** - Always specify inverse relationships when possible
-3. **Choose appropriate types** - Use the most specific type that fits your data
+4. **Choose appropriate types** - Use the most specific type that fits your data
-4. **Add constraints** - Use enums, minimums, maximums to validate data
+5. **Add constraints** - Use enums, minimums, maximums to validate data
-5. **Plan for growth** - Consider how your schema might evolve over time
+6. **Plan for growth** - Consider how your schema might evolve over time
-6. **Document complex relationships** - Add comments for business logic
+7. **Document complex relationships** - Add comments for business logic via "$comment" keys anywhere you like

 For query examples using these schemas, see [query.md](query.md).
 For expression usage with schema data, see [expressions.md](expressions.md).